This year, we ask that all Knights pledge to Armor Up and take the health and well-being steps critical to reduce spread of COVID-19 at UCF.

 It is extremely important that students have up-to-date phone information in their myUCF account, and that they answer their phone during this period for official updates.

 Residents who test positive will be advised to return home or moved to an isolation room.
+Isolation spaces on campus are private bedrooms in apartments that may house other isolated students.
 These individuals are not allowed to leave their room (except for an emergency, like a fire evacuation).
 Necessary care services, including meal delivery, will be arranged.
 The student will remain in isolation until cleared to leave by Student Health Services and Housing and Residence Life staff in writing (by email).

 The CDC has shared more detailed guidance about what it means to safely quarantine and isolate.
 Through contact tracing, UCF will be in direct contact with residents about any possible exposure and required next steps.